Crazy how easy this dump-and-cook actually is!

 Instructions

 - Combine seasonings and coconut milk: Whisk together curry powder, turmeric, coriander, salt and sugar in a small bowl.
 Pour all but 1 cup of coconut milk into the bottom of a 6-quart Crock-Pot.
-Reserve remaining coconut milk until after curry is done cooking.3 Tbsp. curry powder, 1 tsp. turmeric powder, ½ tsp. ground coriander, 2 tsp. salt, 1 tsp. sugar, 2 15-oz. cans coconut milk
+Reserve remaining coconut milk until after curry is done cooking.3 tablespoons curry powder, 1 teaspoon turmeric powder, ½ teaspoon ground coriander, 2 teaspoons salt, 1 teaspoon sugar, 2 15 ounce cans coconut milk

 - Add butter, chicken, and veggies: Add butter, garlic, and the seasoning ingredients.
 Stir to incorporate the seasonings.
 Place chicken breasts into the slow cooker, making sure to submerge them in the liquid.
 Add sweet potatoes and onions.
-Stir to combine.1 lb. chicken breasts, 2 Tbsp. butter, 2 cloves garlic, 4 cups sweet potatoes, 1 medium sweet onion
+Stir to combine.1 pound chicken breasts, 2 tablespoons butter, 2 cloves garlic, 4 cups sweet potatoes, 1 medium sweet onion

 - Cook in crockpot: Cover slow cooker and set to Low for 5-6 hours, or High for 4-5 hours.
 Check on curry during the last hour of cooking and stir the ingredients if the curry is starting to stick to the sides.